dart-lang/site-www/src/_guides/language/effective-dart/design.md

 interface, now your class has a static error because it lacks an implementation of that new method.

-Package maintainers need the ability to evolve existing classes without breaking users.
-Treating *every* class as exposing an interface you are free to implement makes that very difficult for them.
-That difficulty in turn means the packages you rely on are slower to grow and adapt to new needs.
+Library maintainers need the ability to evolve existing classes without breaking users.
+If you treat every class like it exposes an interface that users are free implement, then changing those classes becomes very difficult.
+That difficulty in turn means the libraries you rely on are slower to grow and adapt to new needs.

-To give the authors of the classes you use more leeway, avoid implementing their implicit interface unless the class is clearly intended to be used in that way.
-Otherwise, you may introduce a coupling that the author doesn't intend and they may break your code without realizing it.
+To give the authors of the classes you use more leeway, avoid implementing implicit interfaces except for classes that are clearly intended to be implemented.
+Otherwise, you may introduce a coupling that the author doesn't intend, and they may break your code without realizing it.

 ### DO document if your class supports being used as an interface.

-Mention in the class's doc comment if the class can be used as an interface.
+If your class can be used as an interface, mention that in the class's doc comment.

 ### AVOID mixing in a class that isn't intended to be a mixin.